intuinno/academic-homepage/content/post/research-in-hdilab.md

  {{< figure src="/img/groundedlanguage.gif" title="Agents learns  language using reinforcement learning.
 Image by [Devendra Singh Chaplot et al](https://github.com/devendrachaplot/DeepRL-Grounding)  " numbered="true" lightbox="true" width="100%">}}

 But the concepts that can be learned in this way is limited.
 There are limitations due to the environments.
 We don't learn by fetching objects according to the parent directions.
-It will take too long all the concepts this way.
+It will take too long to learn all concepts this way.
 We need a better environments that can teach the language